ivengexnce/NextShare/README.md

 ## ❓ FAQ

+## ❓ Frequently Asked Questions

-**Is NextShare free to use?**
+### Is NextShare free to use?

-=>Yes — it's MIT licensed and free to self-host or fork.
+**Yes.** NextShare is MIT licensed and completely free to self-host, modify, and fork.

-**Do I need an account?**
+### Do I need an account?

-=>No. Every tool works instantly with no sign-up.
+**No.** Every tool works instantly without requiring sign-up or login.

-**Can I use this as a Bitly or Pastebin replacement?**
+### Can I use this as a Bitly or Pastebin replacement?

-=>Yes.
-NextShare covers URL shortening and paste sharing (with burn-after-read) in one self-hosted app, plus file sharing that neither Bitly nor Pastebin offer.
+**Yes.** NextShare combines URL shortening, secure paste sharing (including burn-after-read), and file sharing in a single self-hosted platform—offering features that neither Bitly nor Pastebin provide together.

-**Does it work offline?**
+### Does it work offline?

-=>Yes — it's a PWA with IndexedDB caching and background sync for offline use.
+**Yes.** NextShare is a Progressive Web App (PWA) with IndexedDB caching and Background Sync, allowing core functionality to work even when you're offline.

-**What makes this different from a typical student project?**
+### What makes this different from a typical student project?

+NextShare is built with production-oriented engineering practices, including:

+* Layered architecture (Controller → Service → Repository)
+* Redis caching strategy
+* Visitor analytics
+* Secure authentication and API design
-=>A documented layered architecture (controller/service/repository), Redis caching strategy, visitor analytics, and a written scaling plan from single-node to 1M+ requests/day.
+* A documented scaling plan from a single-node deployment to handling **1M+ requests per day**

-**Can I deploy this myself?**
+### Can I deploy this myself?

-=>Yes — deploy the backend to Render (or any Node host) and the frontend to Vercel (or any static host).
-Docker Compose is included for local/dev parity.
+**Yes.** You can deploy:

+* **Backend:** Render or any Node.js hosting provider
+* **Frontend:** Vercel or any static hosting platform
+* **Local Development:** Docker Compose is included for a consistent development and deployment environment.

 ---